Notre Dame Professor Claims Tired Debunked Nonsense Responsible For Crime

 The pacifist hordes often give conflicting answers.
 For example, Ron Paul (who claims a form of pacifism) was interviewed by John Stossel in 2007, and was asked what would justify a war.

-If you’re attacked, you have a and an obligation to defend (your) country.
+If you’re attacked, you have a right and an obligation to defend (your) country.
 I do not believe there is ever a moral justification to start the war.

 That sounds nice, but I found Paul’s answer interesting, and vague.
 What constitutes an attack?
 Is it on your property, your citizens, or must it be within your national borders?
 Pacifists have been unable to clarify this position for me over the years.